quixio/quix-samples/python/sources/Complete-Example/README.md

-# Complete Python example - source
+# Python example

-The sample contained in this folder demonstrates how to connect to Kafka and write data to it using the [Quix SDK](https://docs.quix.io/sdk-intro.html).
+[This project](https://github.com/quixio/quix-library/tree/main/python/sources/Complete-Example){target="_blank"} demonstrates how to connect to Kafka and publish data to it using the [Quix SDK](https://docs.quix.io/sdk-intro.html).

+## How to run

+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

+Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables